mat7ias/awesome-golem/README.md

 > Demos, hackathon+bounty submissions and projects building on/with Golem.

+- [golem.network video transcoder](https://golem-video.jarvispowered.com:5000) - This is sample app that uses golem.network to transcode videos.
+Please select your transcoding profile and then upload your videos.
 - [golem-ortools](https://github.com/Doc-Saintly/golem-ortools) - uses the or-tools Constraint Programming library to solve problems on the golem network.
+- Process And Visualize Interesting Computations In Matplotlib
 - [golem-john-jumbo](https://github.com/Doc-Saintly/golem-john-jumbo) - a sample program that uses golem.network to run John the Ripper -Jumbo to break an md5 password hash.
+- [golem-jtr](https://github.com/hhio618/golem-jtr) - run John The Ripper on Golem Nodes to recover a password
+- [golemGraphWavePair](https://github.com/smiley1983/golemGraphWavePair) - Use the Golem Network to generate graph frames, then combine them into an animation.
+- [gvm-vim](https://github.com/canokaue/gvm-vim) - A golemized docker image for compiling the most loved vim editor

 ### 💸 Testnet NGNT and Ether